-If your financial aid eligibility is either Termination or Maximum Time Frame and you wish to petition, please submit your materials to the Office of Admissions and Financial Aid in Robertson Hall, 5800 Bay Shore Road, Sarasota FL 34243 (by fax: 941-487-5010 or by email: ncfinaid@ncf.edu).
+If your financial aid eligibility is either Termination or Maximum Time Frame and you wish to petition, please submit your petition through your NCF portal, using the online Academic Performance Petition Form - Graduate.

+If you have questions, please contact the New College of Florida Office of Financial Aid, at 941-487-5000 ext.
+2 or ncfinaid@ncf.edu.

 Because timing of the petition is important to determining eligibility Financial Aid Probation, it is recommended that SAP petitions and supporting documentation be submitted within 15 days of receiving notification of SAP status and ineligibility for future financial aid funds.